nicksrandall/currere/README.md

 and returned:  46
 and returned:  undefined
 ```

+## Caveats
+All api methods must return a "JSON serializable" value. (i.e. no functions)

 ## Why "Currere"?
 "Currere" is a latin word meaning "to run".
 It is also the word that "courier" (meaning messenger) is derived from.
 Both "run" (as in run a function) and "messenger" (as in postMessage api) seemed relevant to this project.